wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 between local and remote users that are removed will be archived, and can be re-established should you decide to add the same backend later.

-Changing the configuration of existing edges via `PUT` is not implemented at the moment, if you need to do that, delete the connection and add it again.
-TODO: this is bullshit.  go implement it!

 {-
 TODO: this paragraph still annoys me.  move strategy to brig, too?  or at least to a different syntax, and force admin to use both old and